BurnP3/BurnP3Plus/index.md

 For a guided tutorial on **BurnP3+**, including installation, set up, model run, and output visualization, see [Getting Started](https://burnp3.github.io/BurnP3Plus/getting_started.html). <br>

 The **BurnP3+** training manual and materials from the most recent in-person training session are available upon request.
-For access, please contact Chris Stockdale (info@burnp3plus.ca).
+For access, please contact info@burnp3plus.ca.

 <br>